-Tip: Click on the links or images above to jump to a specific section or continue to scroll through to learn everything there is to know about Apple Pay.
+Tip: Click on the links above to jump to a specific section or continue to scroll through to learn everything there is to know about Apple Pay.

 What is Apple Pay?

 Tim Cook, Apple’s CEO, set out to create a more secure alternative to traditional card payments.
 He even went as far as stating plastic cards for payment are “outdated and vulnerable to magnetic interference.”
 This shows his fear of fraud and scams associated with traditional payment, which most of us are already aware of.

 This lead to the creation of Apple Pay.
 It initially released in the United States on October 20, 2014 shortly followed by support in most first world countries.
 This includes the entire European Economic Area, Canada, Australia, the UAE, Saudi Arabia, Russia, China, Singapore, Japan, Hong Kong, and more.

 Apple Pay is Apple’s mobile payment and digital wallet service.
 It lets users easily pay for purchases online and in participating retail stores using their devices instead of cash or a physical credit or debit card.

 Besides the naming Apple Pay, Apple has also used the Apple symbol “” followed by “Pay” ( Pay) for its contactless payment.
 The company has adopted the same naming scheme for its other products too, such as Apple Watch ( Watch), Apple Card ( Card) and Apple Pencil ( Pencil).